-Simulations
+Adjustment of detected pleiotropic pathways can improve MR performance

 We performed a wide range of simulations (Figure 2) to evaluate how a variety of methods designed to deal with pleiotropy fare under a set of different scenarios that violate the exclusion restriction principle.
 Perhaps the most striking result from these simulations is that no method is always reliable, and several methods are similar over reliability whilst performing very differently from each other between specific scenarios.
 Across 47 simulation scenarios, adjusting for detected outliers using the MR-TRYX framework had the highest average rank, and simply performing IVW random effects was most often the best performing method, whereas removing detected outliers had the lowest average rank.
+We note that generally we do not know which of the scenarios are of relevance for any particular empirical analysis and so the metric used to evaluate performance here reflects the methods that are generally most performant.
 We found that as the proportion of instruments exhibiting pleiotropic effects increased, all methods typically worsened in their performance though there were notable examples in which increasingly widespread pleiotropy doesn’t have an adverse effect.
 For example, widespread balanced horizontal pleiotropy or mediated pleiotropy does not have a drastic adverse influence on IVW, and MVMR and outlier adjustment is relatively impervious to confounding pleiotropy.

-It is an obvious conceptual disadvantage in these simulations for some methods (e.g. IVW and outlier removal) that use only the exposure and outcome data, against MVMR and MR-TRYX which draw on information from other sources.
+It is an obvious conceptual disadvantage in these simulations for IVW and outlier removal, that use only the exposure and outcome data, when compared against MVMR and MR-TRYX which draw on information from other sources.
 However, we note that the MR-TRYX adjustment approach depends on detecting candidate traits that explain the pleiotropic effect and if the relevant candidate traits are not available, there is no adjustment and the method becomes identical to random effects IVW which generally performs better than outlier removal.

 We also note that if we use association with candidate traits to determine whether or not to remove an outlier then improvements can be made over simple outlier removal.
 What we observe here is intuitive because the potential drawback of outlier removal is that the outliers could be the only valid instruments, or false discovery rates increase due to overly precise confidence intervals.
 Thus, adding an extra barrier to the removal of outliers can mitigate these problems.

-Multivariable MR performs generally well except in the case when the candidate trait is a mediator of the x-y association, in which case it performs extremely poorly because it adjusts for the entirety of x's signal on y.
-This result is indistinguishable from an alternative model in which x's effect being nullified due to its univariate effect being driven by pleiotropy30.
-Adjusting for outliers escapes this problem to some extent because it only adjusts some proportion of the instruments for x that are most likely to be pleiotropic, allowing any true x-y association to persist due to the unadjusted variants.
+Multivariable MR targets a different estimand than univariable MR – it is estimating the direct effect rather than the total effect of the exposure on the outcome.
+This strategy performs generally well across the range of simulations except in the case when the candidate trait is a mediator of the x-y association in which case there is a strongly attenuated direct effect.
+The problem here is that it is hard for MVMR to distinguish between a model where the exposure’s influence on the outcome is mediated by a candidate trait (the exposure is causal), versus where the exposure’s apparent effect on the outcome is simply due to pleiotropy through the candidate trait (the exposure is not causal)30..
+Here, MVMR performs worse than other methods when the candidate trait is a mediator as MVMR estimates the direct effect of x on y adjusting for the entirety of x's signal on y.
+Adjusting for outliers escapes this problem to some extent because it only adjusts some proportion of the instruments for x that are most likely to be pleiotropic, allowing some signal of x on y to persist due to the unadjusted variants.